Chelsea's near-perfect pre-season

-Chelsea are busy in the transfer market, with the sales of Fikayo Tomori, Marc Guehi and Olivier Giroud, the loan move for Billy Gilmour, and the pursuit of Erling Haaland, but the club also have some pre-season fixtures to prepare for.
+In terms of outgoings at least, Chelsea have been busy in the transfer market, with the sales of Fikayo Tomori, Marc Guehi and Olivier Giroud, among others, including Valentino Livramento, and the loan moves of Billy Gilmour to Norwich and Armando Broja to Southampton.

 With the most players at Euro 2020 of any club in the world, Chelsea have seen much of their Champions League winning squad slow to return to training, but with a bloated squad, and a plethora of players returning from loan spells away, they certainly have more than enough players at Cobham.

 27 July v Bournemouth (A) - WON 2-1 (Broja, Ugbo)

 1 August v Arsenal (A) - WON 2-1 (Havertz, Abraham)

 4 August v Tottenham (H) - DREW 2-2 (Ziyech x2)

 11 August v Villarreal (N)